radar-lab/sensors-ros1/README.md

 # sensors-ros1

-This ROS 1 package allows for simultaneous data visualization and recording of usb camera, Hesai lidar, and TI mmWave radar data for sensor fusion.
+ROS 1 package to interface with usb camera, Hesai lidar, and TI mmWave radar sensors, along with utilities to collect, visualize, and process data.
 This has been tested on ROS 1 Noetic on the Nvidia Jetson Xavier AGX with Hesai Pandar40P and TI AWR1843.
-This package uses the official Hesai and TI packages for ROS 1.
+We built upon the official Hesai and TI packages for ROS 1.

 ## Installation
 Prerequisites: ensure that ROS 1 is installed using official [instructions](https://wiki.ros.org/noetic/Installation/Ubuntu) and `source /opt/ros/[YOUR_ROS_VERSION]/setup.bash` in `~/.bashrc`.
 We can add this with `nano ~/.bashrc`.